drumpt/SGEM/README.md

 # Listen, Adapt, Better WER: Source-free Single-utterance Test-time Adaptation for Automatic Speech Recognition [On-going project]
 ### Introduction
 Given a CTC-based trained ASR model, we proposed **Single-Utterance Test-time Adaptation (SUTA)** framework, which can adapt the source ASR model for one utterance by unsupervised objectives (such as entropy minimization, minimum class confusion).
+For details of SUTA's method and experimental results, please see our paper [[link]](https://arxiv.org/abs/2203.14222).

 Our proposed SUTA has below advantages:
 * Efficient adaptation for one **single utterance**